 34. Add an arty installation

 Kitchen lighting should not just be thought of as purely practical.
 It can also be used to add a dynamic look to your kitchen.
-Contemporary fittings like these striking pendants in mismatched styles, provide a design feature that captures the imagination.
+Contemporary fittings like these striking pendants in mismatched styles, provide a design feature that captures the imagination, a great option for kitchen ceiling ideas.

 35. Get the wall factor